SON RAFI, ME, AND DAUGHTER SUSAN. THEY MANAGED TO SURVIVE THE STUPID SONGS I SANG THEM WHEN THEY WERE KIDS

 The attached drawing is something I threw together with some help from the internet, inspired by reading this story.
 No, I am not currently on acid!’

 Am busy destroying files and files of papers — a kindness I owe my children after a lifetime of writing, stirring up trouble and fighting city hall (and at times even winning).
-I found the following and decided to share it with you.

 This grown man…